Glossary

 Call option

-A provision in the mortgage that gives the mortgagee the right to call the mortgage due and payable at the end of a specified period for whatever reason.
+A provision in the mortgage that gives the lender the right to demand full payment of the mortgage.

-A check whose payment is guaranteed because it was paid for in advance and is drawn on the bank's account instead of the customer's.
+A check whose payment is guaranteed by a bank and drawn on the bank's account instead of the customer's.

 CC&Rs